chaos-mesh/website/versioned_docs/version-2.6.7/faqs.md

 import PickHelmVersion from '@site/src/components/PickHelmVersion'

-### If I do not have deployed Kubernetes clusters, can I use Chaos Mesh to create chaos experiments?
+### If I have not deployed a Kubernetes cluster, can I use Chaos Mesh to create chaos experiments?

-No. Instead, you could use [`chaosd`](https://github.com/chaos-mesh/chaosd/) to inject failures without kubernetes.
+No. Instead, you can use [`chaosd`](https://github.com/chaos-mesh/chaosd/) to inject failures without Kubernetes.

-### I have deployed Chaos Mesh and created PodChaos experiments successfully, but I still failed in creating NetworkChaos/TimeChaos Experiment.
-The log is shown as below:
+### I have deployed Chaos Mesh and created PodChaos experiments successfully, but I still failed to create NetworkChaos/TimeChaos experiments.
+The log is shown below:

 ```console
 2020-06-18T02:49:15.160Z ERROR controllers.TimeChaos failed to apply chaos on all pods {"reconciler": "timechaos", "error": "rpc error: code = Unavailable desc = connection error: desc = \"transport: Error while dialing dial tcp xx.xx.xx.xx:xxxx: connect: connection refused\""}